OwenCochell/cursepy/README.md

 cursepy offers curse instances that normalize data, and offer a container for data to be kept in.
-This ensures that no matter what, the developer will be working with data in the same way, regardless of how or where we got the data from.
+This ensures that no matter what the developer will be working with data in the same way, regardless of how or where we got the data from.
-They are dataclasses, which makes retrieving and working with information very easy.
+They're dataclasses, which makes retrieving and working with information very easy.

 Curse Instances have plenty of other nifty features for